tomeko/rokurunner/README.md

   - Thanks to [python-roku](https://github.com/jcarbaugh/python-roku) for the inspiration and [Dan Krause](https://github.com/dankrause) for his [SSDP code](https://gist.github.com/dankrause/6000248) (I had to modify the gist, it won't work with multiple local network interfaces, solved by binding the socket to the local address)
   - My first webapp with a 'modern' front-end framework.
 I really appreciate being able to using VueJs 'single-page style' without having to install a gigantic build environment ([cough](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f))

+## Limitations

+  - An inherent limitation is the "open-loop" system style of commands received by the Roku.
+There is no guarantee the command was executed, nor any way to check whether an channel has launched.
+Usually though if you provide a sufficient delay the runners should be fairly repeatable.
+  - Currently when visiting the endpoint via web browser, there is no indication of runner progress.
+This might be a todo feature if the need arises.

 ## TODO

+  - Update python executor to prevent launching multiple runners on same device
-  - Add different units to delay
+  - Add seconds option to to delay (currently milliseconds only)
   - Add a random move command, with max random limit
-  - Incorporate MQTT to subscribe to topics and run endpoints (IOT stuff)
+  - Incorporate a MQTT client to subscribe to topics and run endpoints (IOT stuff)